-The priorities and focus of a company extend down to the customer support and sales teams within that organization and are reflected in the behaviour at those levels.
+The priorities and focus for a company extend down to the customer support and sales teams within that organization.
+Ultimately, the behaviour at those levels reflects them.
 For example: If the company only cares about the bottom line, this will show in the customer experience.

 Company leaders must treat their employees how they want their customers to be treated – setting an example at the top so that the only attitude trickling down is a positive one.
 As the old management adage goes: “You can’t have deeply engaged customers without deeply engaged employees.”

-When we think of customer-focused culture a few companies come to mind, including Alberta-based WestJet, Google and Apple (and, of course, Zappos, the online shoe and apparel company Hsieh sold to Amazon in 2009).
+When we think of customer-focused company culture a few companies come to mind, including Alberta-based WestJet, Google, and Apple.

 If your company is amazing to work for, if people love coming to work, and if there is a contagious enthusiasm about how they are treated, then the customer is going to feel it.
-Isn’t that what a customer service-focused culture is about?
+After all, isn’t that what a customer service-focused culture is about?

 How can companies accomplish great company culture that results in a customer-focused culture?
-Part 2 to this blog (watch for it Feb.
-18!) will expand upon these 5 key ideas.
+Take a look at Part 2 of this post where we expand upon these five key ideas.